satishkarki/firstblog/_posts/2021-05-09-firstpost.md

 <p align="center">
 <img src="https://miro.medium.com/max/1022/0*6ve47nqg93ZzZxws.png" width="100" height="100" border="10"/>
 </p>
 So, I thought to my self, why not start a blog.
 A blog about the things, I love doing.
 The first thing I needed was a good text editor.
 And then here it is, my first blog about the text editor.
 Dennis Simpson and his [courses](https://zonzorp.github.io/) about Information System Security introduced me to the Linux world.
 The guy was a wizard with Vim.
 I wished to be like him.
-Here I am now, with [The Ultimate Markdown Cheat Sheet](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0) and the book **Mastering VIM** by Ruslan Osipov hoping one day I will be like Dennis.
+Here I am now, with [The Ultimate Markdown Cheat Sheet](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0) and the book **Mastering Vim** by Ruslan Osipov hoping one day I will be like Dennis.

 ***
 ## Vim